 Representative Real Estate/Real Estate Development Matters

 - NMS v.
 AEW Capital Management: Represented AEW and its affiliates in Los Angeles Superior Court, in an action stemming from a real estate development joint venture, in which the plaintiffs sought almost $12 billion in damages.
-After a multi-week bench trial on AEW’s motion for terminating sanctions, the Court granted AEW’s terminating sanctions motion, finding that the plaintiffs had engaged in the forgery of key contracts, committed perjury and engaged in widespread evidence destruction in an effort to cover up the wrongdoing.
-In addition to dismissing the plaintiffs’ entire case with prejudice, the Court entered a default judgment in favor of AEW on its cross-complaint and granted AEW in excess of $6 million in monetary sanctions.
-While that matter is now on appeal, Mr. Fogelman is currently representing AEW in a related action against NMS alleging federal RICO claims in the United States District Court for the Central District of Los Angeles; all motions to dismiss AEW’s RICO claims have been denied.
+After a multi-week bench trial on AEW’s motion for terminating sanctions, the Court granted AEW’s terminating sanctions motion, finding that NMS had engaged in the forgery of key contracts, committed perjury and engaged in widespread evidence destruction in an effort to cover up the wrongdoing.
+In addition to dismissing the NMS’ entire case with prejudice, the Court entered a default judgment in favor of AEW on its cross-complaint and granted AEW monetary sanctions.
+Prevailed on appeal.

 - Southeast Corner LLC v.
 LF-120 Spalding LLC: Represented LF-120 Spalding, an affiliate of The Lefrak Organization, in a Los Angeles Superior Court action over a commercial real estate dispute concerning the rights to a parking structure in Beverly Hills.
 Prevailed on summary judgment and on appeal.